 (a) ENA agrees to be responsible for, to promptly pay, and to hold XYZ and the LLC harmless from and against, any and all amounts which are or become due and payable to GE or its successors and assigns pursuant to the terms of the Facility Agreement (i) on account of the Purchase Amount as determined on the basis of all facts and circumstances existing prior to the closing of the Transaction, and/or (ii) which are attributable to any event or circumstance, including any act or omission by ENA or any of its affiliates, occurring prior to the closing of the Transaction, in each case expressly excluding any and all sales, transfer, use and other taxes which might arise in connection with the sale, transfer, assignment or ownership of the Subject Unit.

-(b) XYZ agrees to be responsible for, and to hold ENA and the LLC harmless from and against, payment of (i) any and all amounts which become due and payable to GE or its successors and assigns pursuant to the terms of the Facility Agreement, other than any amounts for which ENA is responsible pursuant to Section 4(a) hereof, and (ii) any and all sales, transfer, use and other taxes which might arise in connection with the sale, transfer, assignment or ownership of the Subject Unit.
+(b) XYZ agrees to be responsible for, and to hold ENA and the LLC harmless from and against, payment of (i) any and all amounts which become due and payable to GE or its successors and assigns pursuant to the terms of the Facility Agreement, other than any amounts for which ENA is responsible pursuant to Section 4(a) hereof, and (ii) any and all sales, transfer, ad valorem, use and other taxes which might arise in connection with the sale, transfer, assignment or ownership of the Subject Unit.

 (c) XYZ shall have the right to purchase the remaining Membership Interests in the LLC owned by ENA for the sum of $200.00 (the “Call Right”) at any time following (i) the point at which the Subject Unit achieves Commercial Operation, or (ii) the breach of the Facility Agreement by any party thereto, or as otherwise provided in the LLC Agreement.
 In addition, if XYZ fails to exercise its Call Right, ENA shall have the right to require XYZ to purchase the remaining Membership Interests in the LLC owned by ENA for the sum of $200.00 (the “Put Right”) at any time following the point at which the Subject Unit achieves Commercial Operation or as otherwise provided in the LLC Agreement.
 The Call Right or Put Right, as the case may be, may be exercised by the appropriate Party via delivery of written notice to the other Party specifying the desired closing date for the transfer of the Membership Interests, which date shall be no less than five (5) and no more than fifteen (15) business days following receipt of such notice.